skovranek/skovranek.github.io/experience.md

 __*I want to program because I enjoy programming.*__

 Business is about people and solving their problems.
-For every job I've done, I've had to solve problems that should not exist because software could eliminate them or do them more efficiently.
-Decisions can be automated and solutions can be calibrated in milliseconds.
+For every job I've done, I've had to solve problems that should not exist because software could eliminate them.
+Decisions can be automated and solutions calibrated in milliseconds.

 __*I want to create programs that help people by solving real problems.*__
 # Employment